-When relocation is complete, turn the unit on and allow it to reach the correct temperature before restocking it.
+When reinstallation is complete, turn the unit on and allow it to reach the correct temperature before restocking it.

-These simple steps go a long way toward maintaining your investment in a lab refrigerator or lab freezer and help avoid loss of product.
+These simple steps go a long way toward maintaining your investment in a scientific refrigerator and help avoid loss of product.